heroku/buildpacks-nodejs/README.md

 To select a Node.js version, specify it via `engines.node` in `package.json`.

-For example, to select the latest releasse in the Node.js 20 line, modify your `package.json` like this:
+For example, to select the latest release of Node.js version 22, modify your `package.json` like this:

 ```
 {
   "engines": {
-    "node": "20.x"
+    "node": "22.x"
   }
 }
 ```